 Recommendations sent to the court

-Before a sentencing or show cause hearing, the assigned probation officer will provide the court with the results and recommendations from the CCAP referral.
+Before a sentencing or show cause hearing, the assigned probation officer will provide the court with the results and recommendations from the CCAP suitability evaluation.

 If accepted and sentenced, participant will enter CCAP

 Our team will review incoming program participants for intake and will transfer them into the program at the earliest possible date.

 CCAP program length is based upon the probationer/parolee's needs.
 It typically is 22-48 weeks.